• Skip to primary navigation

 • Stir and simmer for another ten minutes.
 Taste and adjust for more salt to your taste.

 • Meanwhile, boil pasta for half the time it states on the box.
-Drain, then toss with 2 ladles (1 cup) of sauce.
+Do not add oil to the water.
+Drain, then return to pot and toss with about 1 cup of sauce.

-• In a bowl, combine the ricotta, milk, grated cheese, and egg.
+• In a bowl, combine the ricotta, milk, egg, and grated cheese.
 Season with a sprinkle of kosher salt and some pepper to taste.
 Note if using Romano, it is saltier than Parmesan.
-I do taste this before and after adding salt and adjust from there.

 • Place a piece of wax or parchment on top then cover and seal with foil.
 The wax/parchment will prevent the cheese from sticking to the foil.
 To be safe, you may want to place the pan on a foiled lined baking sheet to catch any drippings.
 It depends on the depth of your baking dish or casserole pan.

 • Bake for 30 minutes.
-Carefully remove foil and paper and cook for another 15 minutes.
+Carefully remove foil and wax paper and bake for another 15 to 20 minutes until it's bubbly.

 NEVER MISS A RECIPE!